Dhevine/Stats-preview-card-component-card/README.md

 ### What I learned

-- Learnt how to use add effects to image using CSS filter property and mix blend mode property
+- Learnt how to add effects to image using CSS filter property and mix blend mode property